 How does Dispatcher calculate the Estimated Time of Arrival (ETA)?

-- Epoch time: the current time or the driver’s start time (depending whichever is later)
+Epoch time: either the driver sequence start time (if available) or the driver's current time, whichever is later

 - Start location: the start location of the driver (based on standard start location or current location depending)

 - Vehicle type: the vehicle type of the driver containing the speed and the load capacity of the vehicle.

 - Service time: the amount of time the driver needs at a customer to deliver the goods (standard is 300 seconds or 5 minutes)